F5Networks/f5-azure-arm-templates/experimental/standalone/2nic/new_stack/README.md

 ## Documentation

 The ***BIG-IP Virtual Edition and Microsoft Azure: Setup*** guide (https://support.f5.com/kb/en-us/products/big-ip_ltm/manuals/product/bigip-ve-setup-msft-azure-12-1-0.html) describes how to create the configuration manually without using the ARM template.

+### Service Discovery
+Once you launch your BIG-IP instance using the ARM template, you can use the Service Discovery iApp template on the BIG-IP VE to automatically update pool members based on auto-scaled cloud application hosts.
+In the iApp template, you enter information about your cloud environment, including the tag key and tag value for the pool members you want to include, and then the BIG-IP VE programmatically discovers (or removes) members using those tags.

+#### Tagging
+In Microsoft Azure, you have three options for tagging objects that the Service Discovery iApp uses.
+Note that you select public or private IP addresses within the iApp.
+  - *Tag a VM resource*<br>
+The BIG-IP VE will discover the primary public or private IP addresses for the primary NIC configured for the tagged VM.
+  - *Tag a NIC resource*<br>
+The BIG-IP VE will discover the primary public or private IP addresses for the tagged NIC.
+Use this option if you want to use the secondary NIC of a VM in the pool.
+  - *Tag a Virtual Machine Scale Set resource*<br>
+The BIG-IP VE will discover the primary private IP address for the primary NIC configured for each Scale Set instance.
+Note you must select Private IP addresses in the iApp template if you are tagging a Scale Set.

+The iApp first looks for NIC resources with the tags you specify.
+If it finds NICs with the proper tags, it does not look for VM resources.
+If it does not find NIC resources, it looks for VM resources with the proper tags.
+In either case, it then looks for Scale Set resources with the proper tags.

+**Important**: Make sure the tags and IP addresses you use are unique.
+You should not tag multiple Azure nodes with the same key/tag combination if those nodes use the same IP address.

+To launch the template:
+  1. From the BIG-IP VE web-based Configuration utility, on the Main tab, click **iApps > Application Services > Create**.
+  2. In the **Name** field, give the template a unique name.
+  3. From the **Template** list, select **f5.service_discovery**.
+The template opens.
+  4. Complete the template with information from your environment.
+For assistance, from the Do you want to see inline help? question, select Yes, show inline help.
+  5. When you are done, click the **Finished** button.

 ## Deploying Custom Configuration to an Azure Virtual Machine